tricks-ter/Tik-Tok-Toe-with-C-/README.md

 ## How to Play
 The game board is a 3x3 grid, and each player takes turns to place their symbol ('X' or 'O') on the board.
 To place a symbol, enter the row and column numbers when prompted.
 The first player to get three symbols in a row (horizontally, vertically, or diagonally) wins the game.
 If all spaces on the board are filled and neither player has won, the game ends in a tie.

+### IF TWO PEOPLE WANT TO PLAY THEN USE player--vs--player.cs

 ## Contributing
 Contributions are always welcome!
 If you find any bugs or want to add new features to the game, feel free to submit a pull request.